change-hi/change-hi.github.io/morea/data-movement/experience-data-movement-intro.md

 ## Take This Away -- (if nothing else)

-Many people (among them, Sean and I) are employed specifically to answer your questions and to help you move data effectively.
+Many people (among them, Sean and Alan) are employed specifically to answer your questions and to help you move data effectively.

 We are interested in hearing about your experience, any problem you may be having, or discussing whether your data transfer solutions are meeting your needs.